playcanvas/fonts/README.md

 Next steps to render our font in the application:
 - Upload the font texture that we exported from our tool of choice and the new .json file to PlayCanvas.
-- Copy the *font_renderer.js* script in your project.
+- Upload the *font_renderer.js* script in your project.
 - Go to your pack and create a new Entity with a Script Component
-- Add *font_renderer.js* to the Script Component
+- Add *fontRenderer* to the Script Component

 You will see a bunch of attributes for the font renderer.
 These specify which font to use, what text to render and also the positioning of our text on screen.
 Specifically:
 - **text**: This is the text that will be rendered.